You might feel a bit desperate because your product is not selling as well as you predicted.

 Catchy slogans and headlines

-Slogans and headlines can also help to sell more of a product.
+Smart slogans and headlines can also help to sell a product better.

-Because they distinguish it and make it stick in our minds.
+Because they make them stand out and get stuck in our minds.

 Have you ever wondered what makes a slogan catchy?